oracle/cloud-native-devops-workshop/apm/README.md

 	[oracle@localhost apm_staging]$

 Now the local installation of Apache Tomcat is almost ready to run and includes APM agent.
 As you can see from the output you have to add `-javaagent:"${CATALINA_HOME}/apmagent/lib/system/ApmAgentInstrumentation.jar` to `CATALINA_OPTS` and restart the server.

+#### Answers

+1. *Can you figure out how much memory is allocated for each execution of the sum of random integers?
+Does this amount seem correct?*
+To figure out memory allocated for the sum of random integers, first identify the server request associated with the API, then take a look at an instance sample.
+Each instance carries the amount of memory allocated during the request.
+The amount should be correct, in that it should be around 4 megabytes, which would correspond to 1M integers in the array times 4 bytes each (32-bit ints in Java).

+2. *Can you tell whether the quote functionality uses static data or makes a real external web service call?* To figure out whether the quote functionality uses static data or makes a real external web service call, identify the server request associated with this API, then look at its diagram.
+Outbound web service calls are there and you can see (1) that the service does make a web service call and (2) the URL that the web service call is made to, which is a real 3rd party service.

+3. *Can you tell which button clicks result in AJAX calls and which do not?
+Can you determine the cause of the behavior when you click Compute with 1048576 in Return Array Index?* To see which button clicks result in AJAX calls and which do not, take a look at the Session List for one of your sessions and take a look at the ordering of clicks and ajax calls.
+Based on the path, you can identify which buttons were clicked and which clicks were followed by AJAX calls and which were not.